 Our study showed that on average, half of the apps that rank top 10 for a singular keyword will rank top 10 for its plural form.
-The bar charts below take into account data for both stores in the US, France and Spain.
-The results really vary from a keyword to another: in some cases, top search results are almost the same (8 to 10 similar apps) while in other cases they are completely different (0 to 2 similar apps).
+The bar charts below take into account data for both the app stores in the US, France, and Spain.
+The results really vary from a keyword to another: in some cases, top search results are almost the same (8 to 10 similar apps), while in other cases they are completely different (0 to 2 similar apps).
 In the chart below, the Y-axis represents the pairs of singular-plural keywords and the X-axis shows the number of similar apps for those pairs.

-A detailed segmentation shows that there are no significant differences across countries, but there is a bigger difference between the Apple Store and the Google Play Store.
-On average, 5.6 apps out of 10 rank top 10 both for singular and plural keywords on Google Play, but only 4.4 apps out of 10 do so on iOS.
+A detailed segmentation shows that there are no significant differences across countries, but there is a bigger difference between the App Store and the Google Play.
+On average, 5.6 apps out of 10 rank in top 10 both for singular and plural keywords on Google Play, but only 4.4 apps out of 10 do so on iOS.
 This means that there is a greater disparity among results on iOS than on Android between singular and plural search results.
-The Google algorithm will show more similar results on average, still, the number of similarities between search results for singular and plural keywords in the Top 10 charts is still quite low for Google Play as well.
+The Google algorithm will show more similar results on average, still, the number of similarities between search results for singular and plural keywords in the top 10 charts is still quite low for Google Play as well.

 |Store||United States||France||Spain||Average per store|

-Number of apps ranking top 10 for both a singular and a plural keyword.
+Number of apps ranking in the top 10 for both a singular and a plural keyword.

 For keywords with a higher volume, the number of apps ranking top 10 in both the singular and plural search results is generally higher.

-3. On the Apple Store, a minority of apps ranking in the top 20 targets the exact match in their metadata (title or subtitle).
+3. On the App Store, a minority of apps ranking in the top 20 targets the exact match in their metadata (title or subtitle)

 - If we search for “background” on iOS, the first search result is “Live Wallpapers for Me” (subtitle: “Cool Moving 4K Backgrounds”).
 This app doesn’t have an “exact match” as it does not target the singular form of “background” in its metadata, but it has a simple match, as it targets “backgrounds” in its subtitle.